 Natasha Raheja is a documentary filmmaker and Postdoctoral Associate in the Department of Anthropology at Cornell University.
 She holds a PhD in Anthropology and a graduate Certificate in Culture and Media from NYU, where she trained in filmmaking at the Tisch School of the Arts; an MA in Asian Cultures in Languages from the University of Texas at Austin; and bachelors degrees in Biology and Asian Studies from the University of Texas at Austin.

-Natasha’s doctoral research focuses on migration, movement, and belonging across the India-Pakistan border.
-Her research is supported by grants from the American Institute for Indian Studies, The Wenner-Gren Foundation for Anthropological Research, and the US Dept. of Education’s Fulbright-Hays Program.
+Natasha’s research focuses on migration, movement, and belonging across the India-Pakistan border.
+Her research is supported by grants from the American Institute for Indian Studies, The Wenner-Gren Foundation for Anthropological Research, and the US Department of Education’s Fulbright-Hays Program.
 She is the director of Cast in India, a documentary film about the making of NYC manhole covers.
 The film has screened at colleges and festivals nationally and internationally.